Differential Scanning Fluorimetry

 Speed-up stability studies

-With differential scanning fluorimetry (DSF), you can quickly screen through many different proteins or formulations to find the most stable ones.
-Instead of waiting days or weeks for an accelerated, high temp isothermal study, or even longer for a real-time stability study, DSF gets you answers in just a few hours by evaluating how protein conformation changes in response to a thermal ramp.
+With differential scanning fluorimetry (DSF), you can quickly screen through many different proteins or formulation candidates to find the most stable ones.
+Instead of waiting days or weeks for an accelerated, high temp isothermal study, or even longer for a real-time stability study, DSF gets you stability answers in just a few hours by evaluating how protein conformation changes in response to a thermal ramp.

 Make the most of fluorescence

 DSF works by measuring changes in fluorescence as a protein’s conformation changes.
-The fluorescence can come from a protein’s own tryptophan, tyrosine, and phenylalanine residues (intrinsic fluorescence) or from an added fluorophore such as SYPRO® Orange.
+The fluorescence can be that of amino acids in the protein (mainly tryptophan, this is intrinsic fluorescence) or from an added reporter fluorophore such as SYPRO® Orange.

 See the change

 For proteins, the shape of the emitted fluorescence depends on the local environment around the fluorescent amino acids.
-The fluorescent spectrum of a folded protein with highly non-polar hydrophobic pockets will look different from the spectrum of an unfolded protein which has the fluorescent amino acids exposed to a less polar aqueous environment.
+The fluorescence spectrum of a folded protein with highly non-polar hydrophobic pockets will look different from the spectrum of an unfolded protein which has the fluorescent amino acids exposed to a more polar aqueous environment.

 Turn up the heat

-The “difference” in “differential” scanning fluorescence comes from adding heat.
-With DSF, you are measuring changes in fluorescence as a protein unfolds in response to the higher temperatures of a thermal ramp.
+The emission spectrum of the protein will change when it melts during exposure to heat.
+With DSF, you are measuring changes in fluorescence as a protein unfolds in response to the increasing temperatures of a thermal ramp.

 Identify inflection points